My Favorite Altium Keyboard Shortcuts and Viewing Features

 Menu Shortcuts

-There is a lot going on in an Altium Designer window, and it might be challenging to see this, but you can bring up any of the standard menus at the top of an Altium Designer window using the keyboard.
+There is a lot going on in an Altium window, and it might be challenging to see this, but you can bring up any of the standard menus at the top of an Altium window using the keyboard.
 If you look at the menu bar at the top of the editor windows, you’ll see that each menu item has an underlined letter.
 Press this letter to bring up the menu.
 The menu will open in the editor window just like a right-click menu.
 You can then hit any of the other underlined letters to execute a function.
 For example, in the PCB Editor, press ‘P’ and then ‘V’ to execute Place → Via.

 Altium Designer keyboard shortcuts menu